 Town of Corfu - credits: lornet/Shutterstock.com

-The medieval town of Corfu is a UNESCO World Heritage Site that promises the traveller an experience to remember.
-The architecture is directly influenced by the Venetian rule, resulting in an Italianate town with beautiful alleys and long arched colonnades taking you back in time.
-Neoclassical architecture is not absent with fine examples of mansions and palaces inside the old city centre.
+The medieval town of Corfu is a UNESCO World Heritage Site that promises the traveler an experience to remember.
+The architecture is directly influenced by the Venetian rule, resulting in an Italianate town with beautiful alleys and long arched colonnades that will transport you back in time.
+Neoclassical architecture is not absent with fine examples of mansions and palaces inside the old city center.
 Do not miss the chance to visit the Palace of St. Michael and St. George commissioned by the British Lord High Commissioner, Sir Thomas Maitland as his residence.
 Stroll around the premises of the palace and do not forget to pay a small visit to the Gardens of the People in close vicinity to the Palace.
-Today, the Palace operates as the Museum of Asian Art put up together after the donation of artefacts from many notable Greeks.
+Today, the Palace operates as the Museum of Asian Art put up together after the donation of artifacts from many notable Greeks.
 Continuing your walk in the city, you have to check the 17th-century Renaissance-style Town Hall of Corfu, formerly known as the Noble Theater of San Giacomo, the first opera house of Greece.
-Other buildings that you shouldn’t miss are the Catholic Church of Duomo, the Cathedral of Corfu, the Ionian Academy with its radiant history, the Palace of Mon Repos, the Ionian Parliament, and the peristyle monument of Maitland known as “Sterna” at the centre of Spianada Square.
+Other buildings that you shouldn’t miss are the Catholic Church of Duomo, the Cathedral of Corfu, the Ionian Academy with its radiant history, the Palace of Mon Repos, the Ionian Parliament, and the peristyle monument of Maitland known as “Sterna” at the center of Spianada Square.